pattonsgirl/CEG2350/docs/Labs/Lab11/Instructions.md

 7. Open a browser on your local system (can't do it in AWS &#128540;).
 Type your AWS instance's public IP into the URL bar.
 If your page shows, take a screenshot with the URL bar included.
    - **Note**: you may need to explicitly type `http://` in front of your AWS instance's public IP.
 We'll talk about it later.
+   - **Note**: If you changed `index.html` and aren't seeing your changes in your browser, try to use your browsers hard reload, often `ctrl+shift+r` or `ctrl+f5`.
+This will get the actual file from the server and ensure its not an old cached version.

 **Resources**
 - [Digital Ocean - Apache vs Nginx: Practical Considerations](https://www.digitalocean.com/community/tutorials/apache-vs-nginx-practical-considerations)